 Maintaining an outlook of financial performance of the Club.

 Planning and executing fundraising campaigns when deemed appropriate by the Board

 These positions do not have a vote on our board of directors, but routinely attend board meetings to provide updates and input on how the club can work to fulfill its mission.

-The Atlanta Rowing Club’s Adaptive Program hosts off-site training clinics and provides on-site coaching for athletes with cognitive, physical, or visual impairments.
+The Atlanta Rowing Club’s Para Rowing Program hosts off-site training clinics and provides on-site coaching and support for athletes with cognitive, physical, or visual impairments.